paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-third-party-libraries.md

 </div>
 ```

-The `inject-styles` attribute injects the document that the file is imported into -- it's still scoped.
-Other files that are imported into the doc are unaffected, which means
-that you'll need to include your third-party CSS in each document that you'd like to style.
+The `inject-styles` attribute allows for CSS to be accessible in a document without needing to use a namespace.
+Keep in mind that styles are only accessible in the document where `inject-styles` is applied, so if you're looking to use CSS throughout your app, you'll need to import that CSS explicitly in every document where you'd like to use it.

 The [Tailwind example](https://github.com/crcn/paperclip/tree/master/examples/tailwind) is a good place to start if you're looking to do this.